 5. Sky body scrub

 It’s time to exfoliate with Sky Lagoon’s signature cleansing scrub.
-For baby-soft skin, leave the scrub on as you go into the steam room.
+Leaving the scrub on as you enter the steam room allows it to absorb more fully.

 What’s the etiquette when it comes to showering?